loicdescotte/loicdescotte.github.io/_posts/2015-06-03-play24-compile-time-di.md

 You can find the sources of this examples in [this Github project](https://github.com/loicdescotte/play24SimpleDI).
 Next time we will see another new feature of Play 2.4, its (experimental) integration with Akka-Streams!

+## More tips

+When you're using compile time dependency injection with Play, some basic stuff that used to work out of the box don't work anymore.

+To activate Play logs, you need to add this line in the ApplicationLoader :

+{% highlight scala %}
+Logger.configure(context.environment)
+{% endhighlight %}

+So the `SimpleApplicationLoader` definition looks like :

+{% highlight scala %}
+class SimpleApplicationLoader extends ApplicationLoader {
+  def load(context: Context) = {
+    Logger.configure(context.environment)
+    new ApplicationComponents(context).application
+  }
+}
+{% endhighlight %}

+To activate Http filters (or essential filters), you need to override a value from BuiltInComponentsFromContext :

+{% highlight scala %}
+val myFilter = new MyFilter(configuration)
+override lazy val httpFilters = Seq(myFilter)
+{% endhighlight %}

+ So the `ApplicationComponents` definition looks like :

+ {% highlight scala %}
+class ApplicationComponents(context: Context) extends BuiltInComponentsFromContext(context) with NingWSComponents {
+  lazy val logService = new LogService lazy val linkService = new LinkService(logService, wsClient) lazy val applicationController = new controllers.Application(linkService)

+  applicationLifecycle.addStopHook(() => Future.successful(linkService.cleanup)) // <-- stop hook

+  lazy val assets = new controllers.Assets(httpErrorHandler)
+  override lazy val router = new Routes(httpErrorHandler, applicationController, assets) val myFilter = new MyFilter(configuration) override lazy val httpFilters = Seq(myFilter)
+}
+ {% endhighlight %}